melihgulbay/DataMiningLandMines/README.md

-Land Mine Dataset Analysis on Python
+Land Mine Dataset Analysis on Python for ACM476.1